 Slip and fall accidents involving these staircases in poor condition are more likely to result in catastrophic injury or death.

-In Washington, DC, your slip and fall lawyer may be able to bring a premises liability lawsuit against a property or business owner if one of the following incidents is true:
+In Washington, DC, you may be able to bring a premises liability lawsuit against a property or business owner if one of the following incidents is true:

 Photographs of the Hazard